How Bites Works

 For specific questions, see the FAQs in Part 3 below.

 Part 2 - What Cooks Need To Know

 2. Foodies will check out your profile and request a menu from you related to one of your offerings.

 4. You'll respond to the foodie's request by providing them with an initial menu.
 The menu creation process is collaborative.
 The foodie must tap on "Request Changes" at the bottom of the menu on their side before you can revise the menu on your side.
 The foodie must do this each time they want to make changes to the menu.
-You may go back and forth several times with the foodie in revising the menu, before finalizing it.
+You may go back and forth a few times on revising the menu until it's finalized.

 4. Once the foodie is happy with the menu, they will place an order through the app.